Omar Raddad Affair: Disappearance of Ghislaine Marchal

 On Sunday 23 June 1991 at 11:50am, Ghislaine Marchal finished a brief phone conversation with her friend Erika S. She said she had just showered and was in a hurry because she was having lunch with her friends Collette K. and her husband at 1pm.

 Erika S. arrived at La Chamade on Monday 24 June at 11:30 for lunch as planned.
 She rang the doorbell twice and called, but there was no answer.
 Alerted by her and Colette K., a third friend, Francine P., sent an employee of the security company to the house in the early afternoon.
 The house, dark and silent, showed no trace of a break in.
 The blinds had only been drawn in the bedroom; glasses and a newspaper were on the unmade bed; a breakfast tray was in the kitchen.
 The door was not bolted and the keys were in the lock; the alarm was not activated.
 It seemed as though Ghislaine Marchal had just woken up, but she was not in the house.
 The security company employee returned with Francine P. and her attendant.
 They were quickly joined by Mrs Marchal's doctor.
 Searching the house, they found jewellery and an open handbag that contained no money.

-Cellar door
+Basement door

 The police were alerted in the evening.
 After searching the main house, they became interested in an annexe with stairs down to a cellar.
 The metal door to the cellar was found locked, and would not open more than 2cm after it was unlocked.
 While one officer pushed against it, another was able to insert his arm and identify a folding bed placed against the door on the inside.
 He managed to push it away, but the door remained blocked by a metal pipe wedged against the cement floor.
 Eventually, by bending the door and kicking the pipe, the officers were able to open the door.
 In January 1992, investigators noted that a semi-circular imprint was left on the cement.